one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/02_HybridCloud_Migration_Lab01_DMS.md

 3. In the Source server type text box ensure that  **SQL Server** is selected, and in the Target server type text box, ensure **Azure SQL Database** is selected.
 Click  **Create** to create the project.
 4. Select **Next** on the Options screen.
 5. On the Select sources screen, enter the following and then select **Connect**:
-    * Server name: Enter **SQLVM** if your built your own or `tiwsql.eastus2.cloudapp.azure.com, 1403` if you are using pre-built SQL
+    * Server name: Enter **SQLVM** if your built your own or `tiwsql.eastus2.cloudapp.azure.com, 1403` if you are using pre-built SQL.
     * Authentication type: **SQL Server Authentication**
     * In the **Username** box, type the name of a valid SQL login from the previous steps or **SQLAdmin** if you are using pre-built SQL.
     * In the **Password** box, type the password of the login from the previous steps or `Complex.Password` if you are using pre-built SQL.